Routine Training Workshops

 Microscopy workshops are held on demand approximately twice a month for big confocal systems.
 If you wish to be trained on a particular instrument, contact email@example.com explaining your need and availability.
 Then the workshop will be scheduled, and advertised on the iigbreservation booking site in case other users wish to join us.
 When a user is formally trained, their access is then switched on in the booking system, so they can reserve that resource.
 Smaller systems have open booking, so anyone with access to the booking site can reserve and use them.
 However, it is often easier to learn how to use a system by demonstration, so feel free to set up a time for individual help.
 In this case, you will need to book and pay for the instrument time, but the training comes at no extra charge.
 Booking cost may be waived if a group is all being trained together.

-Leica SP5 confocal training will take place on Wednesday May 9 all morning starting at 9am in Keen Hall room 1007.
-No limit but please also register
+Leica SP5 confocal training is typically scheduled more than two weeks in advance owing to the high popularity of this instrument.
+It takes a whole morning, starting at 9am in Keen Hall room 1007.
+No limit but please also register.

 This 3D rendering mode in the Zeiss Zen software can make data really pop.
 The SFP shadowing works best projected onto a neutral background.
 For dense data sets, a thresholding can reduce the number of dim pixels in the rendering to leave better gaps for the shadows to form.